kaifcodec/perplexity-ai-ssl-unpinned/README.md

 These APKs are not modified beyond what’s stated.

-If you’re the app developer and want this taken down, feel free to reach out via GitHub issues.
+If you’re the app developer and want this taken down, feel free to reach out via GitHub issues or email directly to me kaifcodec@gmail.com